cetp/ALFA/README.md

 ALFA can be installed as an R package, via [CRAN](https://cran.r-project.org).
 Alternatively, the python script is available on Github, at https://github.com/cetp/ALFA/blob/master/inst/ALFA.py.
 Both will require you to have Python ≥3.5 on your system. this should already be the case if you are using Mac, Linux or updated version of Windows 10.
 Python is downloadable from https://www.python.org/downloads/.
 Several Python modules are also required: cv2, numpy, pandas, exif, piexif, and skimage.
 The can be installed using pip from the command line.

 # Workflow
 Using ALFA requires first that you process your images using the function `preprocess`, then assess the size of the leaves in the processed images using `assess`.
-The use of two seperate functions is intentional: it gives the user the opportunity to examine the processed images, to assure themselves that the assessed leaf area reflects the leaves in the images, rather than shadows or dirt.
+The use of two separate functions is intentional: it gives the user the opportunity to examine the processed images, to assure themselves that the assessed leaf area reflects the leaves in the images, rather than shadows or dirt.
 Both `preprocess` and `assess` function either on a single image, or on an entire directory of images.
 Currently, ALFA works only on .jpgs.

 ## `preprocess`
 The preprocess() function reads an image or directory of images, giving the user the opportunity to edit it to prepare it for analysis.
 Common modifications include placing a mask over an existing scale bar, adding a scale bar of a given size, and cropping away the margins of an image. `preprocess` accepts the following arguments: